hashicorp/terraform-provider-azurerm/website/docs/d/oracle_autonomous_database_regular.html.markdown

 * `local_adg_auto_failover_max_data_loss_limit` - Parameter that allows users to select an acceptable maximum data loss limit in seconds, up to which Automatic Failover will be triggered when necessary for a Local Autonomous Data Guard

-* `location` - The Azure Region where the Autonomous Databases exists.
+* `location` - The Azure Region where the Autonomous Database exists.

 * `memory_per_oracle_compute_unit_in_gbs` - The amount of memory (in GBs) enabled per ECPU or OCPU.